How to Create Hybrid Characters

 Ivan

-✿ Entourage of a prince (Who is his friend)
+✿Entourage of a prince (who is his friend)

-✿ He likes tranquility and silence.
+✿He likes tranquility and silence.

-A hug and see you in another tutorial! c:
+Hugs and see you in another tutorial! c:

 Comment